MarioFriasPina/InteligenciaArtificial/KNN/README.md

 #### Comparison of different implementations

-The scikit-learn implementation is the best choice for this dataset, as it reaches the highest accuracy.
-The manual implementation is not recommended due to its poor performance.
+The scikit-learn implementation is the best choice for this dataset, as it reaches the highest accuracy and is faster to compute.

----
+#### Comparison of different values of k

+There is no significant difference in the accuracy of the KNN algorithm using the different values of k, with the same distance metric.

+#### Conclusion

+For this dataset, the KNN algorithm reaches an accuracy of about 70% which is a good result.
+But no matter the choice of K-value, distance metric, or implementation, the KNN algorithm cannot achieve a higher accuracy than 80%.

+It can solve the classification problem, but it is not a good enough model to be used for prediction in real-world scenarios that require high accuracy.
+Such as in the healthcare industry.